Duane Robinson: College

-After graduating high school in 1986, Robinson attended Adelphi University where he played forward for the men's soccer team from 1986–1989.
+After graduating high school in 1986, Robinson attended Adelphi University where he played forward for the men's soccer team from 1986 to 1989.
 During his four seasons with the Panthers he was one of the top three goal scores in the country, being named All New York 1987–1989 and 2nd Team All – America in 1988 and 1989.
 His senior year he was named the "Most Outstanding Athlete" at Adelphi University and was the MVP of the Senior Bowl.
 Robinson finished his career as the universities All – Time leading goal scorer and points leader, amassing 55 goals and 26 assist for 136 points.
 Over twenty five years later, his records still stand today.
 Robinson graduated in 1990 with a B.S. degree in Health and Physical Education.

 Professional career

 After finishing his collegiate career Robinson embarked on a life as a soccer journeyman.
 Like many U.S. soccer players in the late 1980s and early 1990s moving from one failing indoor and outdoor club to another.
 In 1990–1991 he played in the American Professional Soccer League (APSL) for the Penn–Jersey Spirit, and was the team's leading goal scorer in their inaugural season.
 That winter he was the #1 overall pick of the Illinois Thunder of the National Professional soccer League (NPSL).
 He later starred for the North Jersey Imperials of the United States Soccer League being named to the All – Star team 3 times and leading the league in scoring in 1995.
 In 1997 with the start of Major League Soccer, Robinson was selected as a 1st round draft choice of the Metro Stars but decided to forgo the new league due to the financial constraints.
 He instead played for the New Jersey Stallions of the USISL.